guillp/niquests_oauth2client/README.md

+> This is a side project forked from my initial module [`requests_oauth2client`](https://github.com/guillp/requests_oauth2client),
+> which was based on `requests`.
+As `requests` is more or less officially replaced by `niquests`, this new module ensures
+> compatibility with `niquests`.
+I will maintain and update both as much as possible, since they are almost 100% the same
+> code base.
+But, at some point, I hope to add async features in `niquests_oauth2client`.

-`requests_oauth2client` is an OAuth 2.x client for Python, able to obtain, refresh and revoke tokens from any OAuth2.x/OIDC compliant Authorization Server.
-It sits upon and extends the famous [requests] HTTP client module.
+`niquests_oauth2client` is an OAuth 2.x client for Python, able to obtain, refresh and revoke tokens from any OAuth2.x/OIDC compliant Authorization Server.
+It sits upon and extends the [niquests] HTTP client module.

 It can act as an [OAuth 2.0](https://tools.ietf.org/html/rfc6749) / [2.1](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1) client, to automatically get and renew Access Tokens,